Elra-MM/Detrak/README.md

 2nd step: find a way to get an Android app with it.

+How it is played:
+At first, the player choses a symbol and draw it in the first field.
-How it is played: 2 dice are rolled and each player has to draw these symbols into their sheet following very simple rules:
+Then, each round, 2 dice are rolled and each player has to draw these symbols into their sheet following very simple rules:
 - the two symbols have to be drawn in orthogonally adjacent fields.
 (Single fields previously surrounded with symbols will never be filled.)
 - as long as there are adjacent spaces, the symbols must be entered.
 - The game ends when the sheets are filled or there are no legal adjacent spaces left.